SvachutaGollavilli/SQL_Data_Warehouse/README.md

 ### Naming Conventions

 We are using the snake case (all lowercase charecters seperated by '_' for better readability) to name the tables in the Bronze, Silver and Gold layers.
 The sql script files for DDL, DML are also named using the same convention.
-This makes it easier for the user to understand.
+This makes it easier for the user to understand. (more about it in docs)

 ## Data Catalog for Gold Layer (The consumer side output or the final output for reporting and analysis)